Last updated: May 2026

 - Clarifications regarding business activities

-Once approved, your Tax Identification Number becomes available through the ZATCA dashboard.
+Once approved, the Tax Identification Number becomes available through the ZATCA dashboard.

 You should: